gullabi/gullabi.github.io/README.md

 # Hydejack

-The "Best Jekyll Theme by a Mile".
+Personal version of the "Best Jekyll Theme by a Mile".

 ![Screenshot](assets/img/blog/hydejack-8.png)